Taken as a whole our curriculum aims for majors to:

 - At least 1 Senior Capstone Seminar

 Advanced Placement: One (1) Advanced Placement course (with a score of 4 or 5) in any field of history may count as one of the ten required courses for the history major.
 This AP credit does not count towards meeting the Area of History, Pre-Modern, or Concentration requirements for the major.
+Effective Fall 2017: AP courses will not count toward the major for students matriculating after Fall 2017.

 Foreign Languages: Majors interested in a particular area of study benefit from knowledge of the language of that area.
 Students who contemplate graduate work are reminded that a reading knowledge of one or more foreign languages is required.